altruios/namshubettulpa/public/namshubettuple/errors.md

 *Rossin entered the room with the holding cell.*
 ~three people stood facing the back wall.~
 *once they had entered the room, the officer turned and left.*
-`hooks.unsetall||break`
+"thank you"
+*The officer shook and returned to normal*
-~And they returned to normal, looking around the room.~ "That’s all it took?"
+~he looked around the room.~
+"That’s all it took?"
 *Rossin nodded,*
-"and I can switch back now,"
+"and I can switch back now?"
-*he nodded his head again: so she flipped the switch.*
+~Martha wasn't going to make the same mistake again~ *he nodded his head again: so she flipped the switch.*
 }
 {